 Data is only as good as what you are able to do with it.
 In a cybersecurity program, the audits and vendor risk assessments that we conduct are only as good as their ability to empower us to make decisions.
 Too often, risk and compliance solutions visualize data for the sake of visualization without asking “what does this mean?”
-The race to create cybersecurity dashboards that efficiently convey the security posture of the organization and empower better decision making is on.
+The race to create cyber security dashboards that efficiently convey the security posture of the organization and empower better decision-making is on.
 For Chief Information Security Officers, they must look to an integrated risk management platform and a risk-based approach to cybersecurity.
 Under an integrated risk management approach, all data collected is aggregated and rolled up under a single platform without the hindrance of modules.
-This integrated view not only saves time for managers, but it also increases the ability to get a true sense of the cybersecurity posture of the organization on one cyber security dashboard.
+With this approach, CISOs can effectively monitor cybersecurity KPIs and communicate risk information to board members.
+An integrated view not only saves time for managers but also increases the ability to get a true sense of the cybersecurity posture of the organization on one security risk dashboard.

 The Value Of An Information Security Executive Dashboard